wilzh40/SBSkeleton/README.md

 ##How do I use SBSkeleton?

-Git clone this repo
+1.Git clone this repo

-First rename the containing folder by adding a  ".spritebuilder" extension so it can opened by the editor.
+2.First rename the containing folder by adding a  ".spritebuilder" extension so it can opened by the editor.

-Double click the project name in Xcode slowly, and rename it to whatever you choose.
+3.Double click the project name in Xcode slowly, and rename it to whatever you choose.

+4.Rename the identifier, target name and .app name under build settings

 You're ready to go!